-Tsukihime got a manga adaptation from 2003 – 2010 with art by Shonen Sasaki.
-The manga only covers Arcueid’s route but incorporates the backstories of other characters found in other routes to help flesh it out a little.
+Tsukihime got a manga adaptation from 2003 – 2010 by Sasaki Shonen.
+The manga only covers Arcueid’s route but incorporates the backstories of other characters found in other routes for greater detail.

 Taking parts from other routes could have been a recipe for disaster but the manga knows to keep the core story intact and only use parts from the other routes when it’s appropriate.
-This leads to the manga feeling more fleshed out while still keeping a steady narrative flow with scenes capturing the original text of the novel perfectly
+It allows the manga to better flesh out the side characters and feel more complete as a standalone work while still capturing the narrative of the original text of the novel.

-I bring up the manga because ultimately if you for whatever reason can’t or do not want to read the visual novel, I’d say this is the next best way to experience this story.
-You won’t get the entire picture of the vn, it is one route out of five after all, but it still serves as a great self-contained horror romance in its own right and a good introduction to Tsukihime cast and the world.
+I bring up the manga because if for whatever reason, you can’t or don’t want to read the visual novel, I’d say this is the next best way to experience this story.
+You won’t get the entire picture of the VN, it is one route out of five after all, but it still serves as a great self-contained horror romance in its own right and a good introduction to Tsukihime’s cast and the world.

 Chances are if you’ve heard of anything in the Tsukihime series, it’s Melty Blood.
 The fighting game spin-off series that went on to become its own series with the latest entry Melty Blood: Type Lumina being released later this September.

 Melty Blood takes place about a year after Tsukihime in a route where the previous bad guy was beaten but all of the heroines are also still alive and around.
 It’s a bit of an excuse to get all the characters back without having to explain why but it works.
-The main heroine of this game is a new character named Sion Eltnam Atlasia, hunting down another evil vampire, and enlisting Shiki to help.
+The main heroine of this game is a new character named Sion Eltnam Atlasia.
+She wants to hunt down another evil vampire and enlists Shiki to help.

-The game was developed by Soft Circle French Bread, who would later go on to make the Under Night Series which acts as something of a spiritual successor to Melty Blood and Sion even appears as a guest character under the name ‘Eltnam’.
-I won’t go over the fighting mechanics but the sprites for a doujin game are beautiful and the games feature a brand new story from Nasu that adds and expands on the pre-existing Tsukihime lore.
+The game was developed by Soft Circle French Bread, who would later go on to make the Under Night Series which acts as something of a spiritual successor to Melty Blood.
+Sion even appears as a guest character under the name ‘Eltnam’.
+I won’t go over the fighting mechanics but the sprites for a doujin game are beautiful and it features a brand new story from Nasu that adds and expands on the pre-existing Tsukihime lore.

 As of right now, these games are the only entries in the series that have been released officially overseas with Melty Blood Actress Again Current Code available on Steam and Melty Blood: Type Lumina releasing on PS4, Switch, and Steam.
-The new game is supposed to be a reboot of the subseries that will take place in the same continuity as the remake so it will likely be another good jumping-on point for the series.
+The new game is supposed to be a reboot of the subseries that will take place in the same continuity as the remake so it will likely be another good jumping-on point.

 For more information on Melty Blood: Type Lumina, check out our review of the game.